 Prior to this offering, there has been no public market for the shares of common stock.
-The initial public offering price will be determined by negotiations between us and the representatives of the underwriters.
-Among the factors to be considered in determining the initial public offering price will be our future prospects and those of our industry in general; sales, earnings and other financial operating information in recent periods; and the price-earnings ratios, price-sales ratios and market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
-The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.
-An active trading market for the shares may not develop, and it is possible that after the offering the shares will not trade in the market above their initial offering price.
+The initial public offering price was determined by negotiations between us and the representatives of the underwriters.
+Among the factors considered in determining the initial public offering price were our future prospects and those of our industry in general; sales, earnings and other financial operating information in recent periods; and the price-earnings ratios, price-sales ratios and market prices of securities and certain financial and operating information of companies engaged in activities similar to ours.
+Once our shares of common stock begin trading in the public market, we cannot be certain that an active trading market for the shares will develop, and it is possible that after the offering the shares will not trade in the market above their initial offering price.
 A prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters, and one or more of the underwriters may distribute prospectuses electronically.
 The underwriters may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters that make Internet distributions on the same basis as other allocations.